 Types of Wood Fillers

-There are many types of wood fillers, but for the purpose of this article, we’ll be dealing with two main types of outdoor wood fillers.
+There’s a wide variety of wood fillers out there, but for the context of our discussion, I’ll be focusing on two primary types of outdoor wood fillers.

 Solvent-Based